 But it’s not just salon products that could be damaging your hair and causing hair loss.
 Box dyes sold in supermarkets and pharmacies can cause damage too.
 Most permanent colourants contain hydrogen peroxide, a powerful chemical used to lighten hair, which you’ll often hear referred to as bleach.
 The type found in hair colourants is usually around 97% water, 3% peroxide, so it’s heavily diluted.

 Hydrogen peroxide works to lighten hair by breaking down melanin in the hair shaft, and repeated use can weaken the hair, leading to extreme damage and breakage.
 Whilst this kind of styling damage can cause temporary hair loss, using peroxide continuously could also damage your hair follicle.
 In some cases this has led to patches of baldness or even total hair loss.

 What’s the alternative?

-Using natural, organic hair dyes which don’t contain ammonia or peroxide may reduce your risk of allergic reactions, which can in themselves cause an itchy, sore scalp and damage to your hair.
+Using natural, organic hair dyes which don’t contain ammonia, peroxide or PPD may reduce your risk of allergic reactions, which can in themselves cause an itchy, sore scalp and damage to your hair.
 Using these types of colourants should also help to reduce breakage and damage to the hair shaft and follicles.
 It is important to remember to always carry out a patch test prior to colouring your hair, whether you are doing it yourself or having it done professionally.